 Public Consultation and the Advisory Committee on Accessible Transportation (ACAT)

 There are many types of mobility difficulties experienced by individual TTC passengers, and it is a complex task to accommodate all these needs on conventional TTC services.
 The TTC has established an ongoing process for consulting with, and tapping into the expertise of, people with disabilities and to enlist their support in the search for solutions that work for everyone.
 The time and commitment made by members of the TTC’s Advisory Committee on Accessible Transportation (ACAT) has been, and will continue to be, invaluable in implementing the TTC’s accessibility plans.

 The TTC also uses a number of other methods to provide information and obtain input from members of the public including community meetings, and newsletters.
-In June 2009, the Commissioners and TTC staff participated in a well-attended Public Forum on TTC accessibility held at Exhibition Place.
-The event was jointly undertaken by the TTC and ACAT as the second of is now become an annual event.
+In June 2010, the Commissioners and TTC staff participated in a well-attended Public Forum on TTC accessibility, held at Exhibition Place.
+This was the third annual forum jointly undertaken by the TTC and ACAT.
+These forums will be held in May or June of every year.

 The TTC will continue to make the best possible use of new accessibility resources as they come on-stream by implementing accessibility improvements on conventional services and integrating services for Wheel-Trans registrants.
 Encouraging greater use of accessible conventional services by people with mobility difficulties will be a prime objective of the TTC in the coming years.